 A groupage service is a great option if you’re shipping a smaller volume of effects to a popular destination like Australia.
 Groupage involves consolidating your shipment with other shipments of personal effects and shipping them together in a container.

 You can’t simply throw your belongings in a box as you might do if you were moving down the street.
-Packing your household goods for an international move requires a number of extra steps that you may not even think about.
-Not to mention international quality packaging material (thicker and more robust).
+Packing your household goods for an international move requires a number of extra steps that you may not even think about, not to mention international-quality packaging material (thicker and more robust).

 But this is not the only reason international shipping companies have their packing team pack your goods…